Accounting & FinanceEnquire now

 |Bachelor of Business||

 On-campus: This is a full-time course designed to be delivered over 12-months.
-We also have an accelerated 6-month program for eligible students.
 There is 20-hours of class time per week and you will be required to attend a minimum of 80% of classes.
 We recommend you spend approximately 10-hours a week outside of class time completing the assigned reading and assessment tasks.